akhanubis/frags_cleaner/README.md

 frags_cleaner
 =============

-A tool for quickly discard Frap videos
+A friend asked for a tool for quickly discard Frap videos.